-Saguaro are one of the most stately and statuesque of the cacti.
-They are also fall prey to a nasty infection called bacterial necrosis of saguaro.
+Saguaro is one of the most stately and statuesque of the cacti.
+They also fall prey to a nasty infection called bacterial necrosis of saguaro.
 What is bacterial necrosis?
 If you know what necrosis is, you can tell by the name that this disease is very simply a condition that rots the tissues of the plant.
-It is a smelly, potentially life threatening disease with some difficult control practices.
-The importance of detecting and beginning treatment cannot be stressed, as the plant can live for some time with small spots of the disease, but will eventually succumb if left untreated.
+It is a smelly, potentially life-threatening disease with some difficult control practices.
+The importance of detecting and beginning treatment cannot be stressed, as the plant can live for some time with small spots of the disease but will eventually succumb if left untreated.

 What is Bacterial Necrosis?

 Saguaro cactus can live for 200 years and grow up to 60 feet (18 m.) in height.
 These monstrous desert dwellers look imposing and impervious but can actually be brought down by a tiny bacterium.
 Saguaro cactus necrosis can invade the plant in a number of ways.
 It eventually creates necrotic pockets in the flesh which will spread.
 These necrotic areas are dead plant tissue and, if left unchecked, can eventually kill these regal plants.
 Treating bacterial necrosis in saguaro in the early stages can give the plant an 80 percent chance of survival.